traverol/arcities/readme.md

 ## Limitations

 - Requires ARCore-compatible device
-- Buildings are currently static once placed
+- Buildings are placed when initial plane is detected
+- Buildings do not update as plane is updated
+- Buildings are spawned to 5 diff planes

 ## Known Issues